 William ShakespeareWilliam Shakespeare (/ˈʃeɪkspɪər/; 26 April 1564 (baptised) – 23 April 1616)[nb 1] was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
-He is often called England's national poet and the "Bard of Avon".[nb 2]
-His extant works, including some collaborations, consist of about 38 plays,[nb 3] 154 sonnets, two long narrative poems, and a few other verses, the authorship of some of which is uncertain.
+He is often called England's national poet, and the "Bard of Avon".[nb 2]
+His extant works, including collaborations, consist of approximately 38 plays,[nb 3] 154 sonnets, two long narrative poems, and a few other verses, some of uncertain authorship.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.
 Shakespeare produced most of his known work between 1589 and 1613.[nb 4]
-His early plays were mainly comedies and histories and these works remain regarded as some of the best work produced in these genres.
+His early plays were primarily comedies and histories, which are regarded as some of the best work ever produced in these genres.
 Many of his plays were published in editions of varying quality and accuracy during his lifetime.
 Life Early life London and theatrical career Later years and death man Plays